 A strong united voice from the beginning, defending private property rights as a whole, I could only think may have assisted the Bradley family, since you can't have your cake and eat it too.
 A very sad result, that hinders the entire Long Point community and hopefully never repeats.

 *Edit Addition: CBC's The National on November 28th, 2019 aired a video regarding all-time record high water for Lake Erie, with a section highlighting this Hastings Drive cottage.
+Chris Bradley said he had no choice but to leave his cottage and likened it to the death of a dream CBC PDF Article

 *Edit 2 Addition: Simcoe Reformer Article on November 28, 2019 - This cottage at the west end of Hastings Drive in Long Point took a pounding this year during a number of high-wind events.
 A report Thursday says chronic flooding in Ontario this year is related to weather factors, beginning with last year’s prolonged winter and continuing with this year’s wet spring.